marble/TCT/README.rst

 exist.

-TCT looks at the result file of a single tool after it has run and picks up information from there that's named 'MILESTONES'.
+TCT looks at the result file of a single tool after it has run and picks up information from there that's named *MILESTONES*.
 It then adds that information to the global :file:`MILESTONES.JSON` thereby overwriting if necessary.